-This tutorial covers the process of creating a SUSE Linux USB Flash Drive using the OpenSUSE Live CD.
-This tutorial works much like the install to an External USB Hard drive with the exception that the user is performing a full OpenSUSE install to a USB flash drive.
-The process does differ slightly!
+Create a USB SUSE bootable flash drive using the OpenSUSE Live CD.
+This procedure works much like the install to an external USB hard drive with the exception that the user is performing a full OpenSUSE install to a USB flash drive.
+As such, the process does differ slightly!

 - OpenSUSE Live CD

 - Portable SUSE conversion script

 How to make a Portable SUSE Bootable USB

 Warning: Before proceeding, backup all data you wish to save from your flash thumb drive.
 In addition, physically disconnect any internally attached hard drives to avoid the possibility of installing to the wrong device.
 If your flash drive contains a fat filesystem it will be shrunk and new partitions will be added for the SUSE OS (so you will still have a Windows accessible partition).

 - Download OpenSuSE Live CD KDE (685MB) ISO, burn to a CD and start your system from the CD.

 - Once SUSE is up and running, insert your USB flash drive.